 State and local energy codes may also require reporting of energy usage.
 Some cities require energy information be publicly disclosed by property owners in order to track energy consumption and encourage owners to make efficiency improvements.
 For example, buildings over a certain size may be required to report energy use information to the municipality on a regular basis.
 Another approach is to require an energy inspection or audit to be conducted and disclosed to the buyer as part of a home sale so that the buyer is educated about the steps that could be undertaken to improve energy-efficiency and the costs and benefits of doing so.
 Where audits or inspections are required, documentation of findings and/or completion of the audit or inspection may need to be submitted to the jurisdiction before transfer or issuance of a title.

 Municipalities enforce building and energy codes through their planning and inspection departments.
 Some communities have dedicated staff who are responsible for the energy-efficiency standards.
 These staff can help the public adhere to the codes, answer questions, and provide training to building inspection staff.
+Smaller localities should consider their capacity to take on this additional area of administration and enforcement and if there are ways to build upon regional or state compliance resources.

 Most energy-efficiency standards apply to buildings when they are constructed or undergo significant renovation.
 City planning and code enforcement staff can ensure that buildings meet the energy-efficiency requirements outlined in the law through the building planning, permitting and inspection process.